dvirgiln/streams-kafka/README.md

 1. Kafka Broker using the spotify kafka image.
 Has been evaluated as well the [wurstmeister/kafka](https://hub.docker.com/r/wurstmeister/kafka/), but it works better this one.
 2. A producer and consumer using the [Akka Streams Kafka](https://doc.akka.io/docs/akka-stream-kafka/current/home.html) library.
 3. An example how to run Spark locally using docker:
-    3.1 Create a spark master and spark workers using docker compose.
+    3.1 Create a spark cluster: spark master and spark workers using docker compose.
     3.2 Create a consumer using spark streaming.
         3.3.1 To create the consumer I tried to use the scala template available here lhttps://github.com/big-data-europe/docker-spark